FuelLabs/sway/sway-book/src/documentation/language/built-ins/numeric.md

 - 0
 - 42

-For those inclined, the range for an n-bit unsigned integers is 0 to 2<sup>n</sup>-1.
+For those inclined, the range for an n-bit unsigned integer is 0 to 2<sup>n</sup>-1.

 ## Alternative Syntax